D-Day Museum and Overlord Embroidery

 This ticket is available from £9.90 for Adults, £9.10 for concessions, £8.40 for children - to book contact the Spinnaker Tower groups team on 023 9285 7520 or email firstname.lastname@example.org.

 At the time of D-Day, the Allied commanders met at Southwick House, just outside Portsmouth.
 Southwick House and its famous D-Day wall map can be visited by prior arrangement (appointments are necessary as it is on a military base).
-To visit Southwick House, please contact Erin Edwards on 023 9228 4341 or click here to send an email.
+To visit Southwick House, please contact the Defence School of Policing and Guarding - click here to send an email (visits can only be arranged by email).
 The D-Day Museum is not responsible for visits to Southwick House.